Coffee preparation: Boiling

-A modern variant of this method is utilized by the German Empot (2014), a specially formed porcelain coffee pot with a reservoir at its bottom to hold back the sunken coffee grounds when pouring the finished coffee.
+A modern variant of this method is utilised by the German Empot (2014), a specially formed porcelain coffee pot with a reservoir at its bottom to hold back the sunken coffee grounds when pouring the finished coffee.

 "Cowboy coffee" is made by heating coarse grounds with water in a pot, letting the grounds settle and pouring off the liquid to drink, sometimes filtering it to remove fine grounds.
 While the name suggests that this method was used by cowboys, presumably on the trail around a campfire, it is used by others.

 The above methods are sometimes used with hot milk instead of water.

 Turkish coffee (aka Arabic coffee, etc.), a very early method of making coffee, is used in the Middle East, North Africa, East Africa, Turkey, Greece, the Balkans, and Russia.
-Very finely ground coffee, optionally sugar, and water are placed in a narrow-topped pot, called a cezve (Turkish), kanaka (Egyptian), briki (Greek), džezva (Štokavian) or turka (Russian) and brought to the boil then immediately removed from the heat.
-It may be very briefly brought to the boil two or three times.
-Turkish coffee is sometimes flavored with cardamom, particularly in Arab countries.
+Very finely ground coffee, optionally sugar, and water are placed in a narrow-topped pot, called a cezve (Turkish), kanaka (Egyptian), briki (Greek), džezva (Štokavian) or turka (Russian) and brought to a boil then immediately removed from the heat.
+It may be very briefly brought to a boil two or three times.
+Turkish coffee is sometimes flavoured with cardamom, particularly in Arab countries.
 The resulting strong coffee, with foam on the top and a thick layer of grounds at the bottom, is drunk from small cups.

 Steeping

-A cafetière, or French press, is a tall, narrow cylinder with a plunger that includes a metal or nylon fine mesh filter.
+A French press is a tall, narrow cylinder with a plunger that includes a metal or nylon fine mesh filter.
 The grounds are placed in the cylinder, and off-the-boil water is then poured into it.
 The coffee and hot water are left in the cylinder for a few minutes (typically 4–7 minutes) and then the plunger is gently pushed down, leaving the filter immediately above the grounds, allowing the coffee to be poured out while the filter retains the grounds.
 Depending on the type of filter, it is important to pay attention to the grind of the coffee beans, though a rather coarse grind is almost always called for.
 A plain glass cylinder may be used, or a vacuum flask arrangement to keep the coffee hot; this is not to be confused with a vacuum brewer—see below.

 The Arndt'sche Caffee-Aufgussmaschine (c.
 1900), the Kaffeeaufgußkanne Max Thürmer (1900), the Büttner-Kaffeemaschine (1926), the Melitta 401/402 (1930s) filter holders, the Morena Kaffeefilter (c.
 1960s–1970s) and the Onko Kaffee-Filter (c.
 1960s–1970s) were devices combining steeping (immersion) with drip-filtering (percolation), a method sometimes also called percolative immersion, immersion pour-over, immersion drip brew, hybrid brewing, steeped bloom or steep & release.
 Newer devices supporting this include the Clever Dripper (2009), the Bonavita Immersion Dripper (2014), the Goat Story GINA (2016), the December Dripper (2017), the Hario Switch (2019), the Melitta Amano (2020), the NextLevel Pulsar (2021), the Cuptimo (2022), and the Sworksdesign Bottomless Dripper (2023).